 Naturally, this got me thinking: Does it actually matter what time of day you work out?
 Or perhaps this is a problem just for me.
 So, I had an expert weigh in.

-Fitness expert, yoga instructor, and co-creator of PreGame Fit fitness, Dempsey Marks, explains: “Recent studies show that exercise is good and necessary no matter what time of day you choose to workout.
+Dempsey Marks explains: “Recent studies show that exercise is good and necessary no matter what time of day you choose to workout.
 But if you want to reap the most out of your workouts, you should roll out of bed early.
 Start your day with any type of exercise in order to get your metabolism going.
 You maximize the benefits of your workout because you will burn calories all day long.
 Anaerobic exercise like weight workouts will stoke the flames longer.
 Just 15 minutes of morning exercise will make a difference!"

 So it is true that you may get better results in the morning.
-In fact, one study concluded that morning exercise helps significantly curb your appetite and keep you from overeating afterward.
+Some studies show that exercise can curb the appetite and keep you from overeating afterward.
 Plus, morning classes are usually less crowded and less likely to conflict with other responsibilities that may pop up after work.

-Moreover, a study done in The Journal of Medicine & Science in Sports concludes your body’s core temperature is vital in determining the quality of exercise.
-Because body temperature increases throughout the day, you’re less susceptible to injury and at your most flexible during the afternoon.
+Moreover, a study done in the Scandinavian Journal of Medicine & Science in Sports concludes your body’s core temperature is vital in determining the quality of exercise.
+Because body temperature increases throughout the day, you may be less susceptible to injury and at your most flexible during the afternoon.

 So the bottom line is this: It’s totally up to you.
 There are reasons why working out in the morning is really good for you, but there’s also evidence that afternoon and evening sweat sessions are great, too.
 Make sure to exercise often, stretch beforehand, and keep a healthy diet throughout the day and you’ll be good to go—no matter your schedule.